Succession Planting in Your Vegetable Garden

 Succession planting also helps gardeners take advantage of Florida's year-round growing season.
 And many Florida gardeners are already doing this.
 When the fall warm-season crops wind down, we plant again with cool-season crops.
 To avoid garden down time, re-plant row by row as crops stop producing.

 By planting successively, you'll have enough produce to feed your family, all season.
 No more anonymous gifts of zucchini.

-For more information on vegetable gardening, contact your local county extension office.
+For more information on vegetable gardening, contact your county Extension office.